Optimizing Reusable Knowledge for Continual Learning via Metalearning: Experiments

-\item \textbf{MARK-Resnet:} all tasks share a Resnet-18 pre-trained on Imagenet as a feature extractor. \end{itemize} We run all of our experiments using 3 different seeds.
+We run all of our experiments using 3 different seeds.
 In terms of hyperparameters, we use SGD with a learning rate of $0.01$ and a batch size of 128.
 Each task is trained for 50 epochs.
 To update the KB, we use 10 meta-tasks ($K$), trained for $E_{inner}=$40 epochs, each with a learning rate of $0.001$.
-We repeat this training stage 15 times ($E_{outer}$).
-We will make all our code publicly available.
+We repeat this training stage 20 times ($E_{outer}$).
+Code is released at: \url{https://github.com/JuliousHurtado/meta-training-setup}.